Best Posture Exercises for Back Pain

 In this program, we always start with mobility work which includes things like foam rolling, breathing, targeted stretching, and activities based on your goals and your outcomes.
 From there, we move to a power warm-up sequence, and then we finish with a full-body three by three strength training program.
 Each phase of the exercise program is designed around you to maximize your gains while decreasing your risk for injury.
 This level of personalization allows us to get our patients great results.

 We see countless people each year who decide to work on their physical fitness that wind up injuring themselves again and we want to prevent that from happening to you.
-With the Functional Strength Program, we're able to walk you through a physical training program based on your needs and your capabilities without sacrificing that problem that brought you in in the first place.
-Using a combination of bodyweight exercises, low tech training, dumbbells, pull-up bars, and free weights, we’re able to create a safe environment for you to work out and get results.
+With the Functional Strength Program, we're able to walk you through a physical training program based on your needs and your capabilities without sacrificing that problem that brought you in the first place.
+Using a combination of bodyweight exercises, low tech training, dumbbells, pull-up bars, and free weights, we're able to create a safe environment for you to work out and get results.

 Stretches and exercises play a huge role in our Posture Program and one of the most effective tools for this is a foam roller.
 You simply place a foam roller on the ground and use it to roll the muscles in your shoulders and upper back.
 For this exercise, we recommend spending about 40 seconds - 1 minute per muscle group for a total of 5-6 minutes per day.